05 Dec $150,000 in Tax Savings & Another $100,000 in Pocket through Captive Insurance Plan [Case Study]

 Genesis Metals was paying $400,000 per year in premiums to a third-party insurer.
 Actual claims were about $125,000 per year, so the insurer was profiting by nearly $275,000 per year.

 After implementing a captive, Genesis set premiums at $300,000.
 Claims in the first year amounted to $150,000.
-Genesis was able to pocket $150,000 in untaxed earnings; and let’s not forget the $100,000 they saved with the difference in premiums paid by the third-party insurer.
+Genesis was able to pocket $150,000 in untaxed earnings; let’s not forget the $100,000 they saved with the difference in premiums paid by the third-party insurer.
 These amounts do not even include any investment income that may be realized from the unused premiums.

 Captive Insurance Plan

-Not many people are aware or fully understand captive insurance plans.
+Not many people are aware of or fully understand captive insurance plans.
 Most often industry experts, even some CPAs, incorrectly assess the risks and benefits of a captive: the truth is that they are hazy on the details of this effective, yet complicated, risk planning strategy.

 While providing consultation to the C-level executives, I’ve learned that most don’t implement captive insurance planning because their tax team does not understand how a captive actually works.
 However, when used properly, it can result in significant tax savings.